zsk612/tp/docs/UserGuide.md

 Expected outcome:
 ```
 	 _________________________________________________________________________________________________
+	 Index   Food            Calories
-	 Yay!
-You have added chicken nuggets with calories: 120.0
+	 1       chicken nuggets 120.0
+	 Your total calories for this meal is 120.0.
 	 _________________________________________________________________________________________________

 ```